Heinrich Pyramid Misconceptions (Updated)

 And finally, the nuclear incident iceberg…

-From these new pyramids, people got the idea that focusing on unsafe acts and behaviors could stop major accidents.
+The new pyramids focused on unsafe acts and behaviors as the causes of major accidents.
 However, many lost the idea that the behaviors or unsafe acts had to be capable of causing a major accident/fatality or removing a Safeguard to a major accident or fatality.
-Thus, people started focusing on any small injury as a way of preventing big injuries or small problems to prevent reactor meltdowns.
-That’s a misconception.
+Thus, people began focusing on minor injuries to prevent major injuries or minor problems that could lead to reactor meltdowns or process safety-related fires and explosions.

 How Did Misconceptions Influence Safety Programs?